GPU acceleration

 ...

-For the largest useful open source models, or when finetuning models that are of size 7B or higher, you may need mutliple A100s to have enough GPU RAM.
+To run the largest useful open source models, or when finetuning models that are of size 7B or higher, you may need multiple GPUs to have enough GPU RAM (off-loading weights to CPU RAM or disk generally leads to unacceptable latency penalties).
 Finetuning models can be particularly RAM intensive because optimizing neural networks requires storing a lot of things in memory: not only input data and weights, but also intermediate calculations, gradients, and optimizer parameters.

 To use more than one GPU, set the count argument to an integer value between 2 and 8.